comsolit/easy_googlemap/Documentation/Installation/Index.rst

 #.
 Include the Static TypoScript

 	.. image:: ../Images/include-typoscript.png

 #.
+Add Your Google Maps API Key
+Generate your API Key for Google JavaScript MAP under (https://developers.google.com/maps/documentation/javascript/get-api-key) and configure this in the TypoScript "apiKey"

+#.
 Add **one or more** locations
 	Go to List > Create new record where you want to store the locations.
 Click on “EasyGoogleMap > Location” to create a new record.